kafidas/just-text/README.md

 <br>

-This repository provides raw data of Greek Laws in plain text format, as they are published officially in pdf format.
+This repository provides raw data of Greek Laws in plain text format, <br>
+as they are published officially in pdf format.
 No codification whatsoever.

 <br>